Frequently Asked Questions about Access

 Q: How do I get an ADA placard for my car to park on campus?

-A: If you have a disability, your doctor can provide you with an ADA placard to display on your car to allow you to park in any ADA parking spot in any lot on campus.
-You must still display a valid TU parking permit as well, but the ADA placard from your doctor will enable parking in any of the lots.
+A: If you have a disability, your doctor can provide verification for you to submit to the Oklahoma Department of Public Safety to get an ADA placard to display on your car.
+This will allow you to park in any ADA parking spot in any lot on campus.
+You must still display a valid TU parking permit as well, but the ADA placard from DPS will enable parking in any of the lots in the ADA parking spots.
+Should you find no ADA parking spots available in the lot you need, contact Parking Services or Campus Security to tell them to help avoid getting a parking ticket.

 Q: I have a physical disability and am concerned about inclement weather.
 What can I do?

 A: Students can register their disability with CSAS.
 CSAS will notify Campus Security and Shuttle Services that the student may occasionally experience transportation difficulty in inclement weather and these resources can assist.
-Visitors may contact Campus Security at 918-631-5555 for transportation difficulties in inclement weather and assistance will be provided as available.
+Visitors may contact Campus Security at 918-631-5555 for transportation difficulties in inclement weather and assistance will be provided as available when officers are not responding to other calls.
 Additionally, if snow or other weather presents barriers in pedestrian travel paths, please contact Physical Plant for assistance (918-631-2287).
 As a student, if inclement weather presents problems getting to class, contact your professor to discuss what to do.
 The Shuttle Services are accessible and information on routes can be found on their page.

 Frequently Asked Questions about Academic Life